Symbian9/qmapshack-doc-wiki/README.txt

    2. The Markdown language
    ........................

-      You can find extensive documentation of the Markdown language at
+      You can find plenty of documentation of the Markdown language at

          * http://daringfireball.net/projects/markdown/syntax